 In order, for change to occur the old must leave for the new to appear.
 Suffering from the fear of lack and loss makes you believe that living with both the old and new is necessary and possible.
 It forces you to want more and overwork yourself to gain more without appreciating the miracles and blessings you currently have.
 The fear of the lack and loss allows greed to knock at your door and gluttony to peek through your window.
 It seems no matter how much you have you always find some way to be dissatisfied.
 It is not because you don’t appreciate the people, place, or things.
 It is because your fear of lack and loss is so deep that you have adapted to the concept that nothing lasts forever so why enjoy?

-I suffered from the fear and lack and loss for most of my life.
+I suffered from fear and lack and loss for most of my life.
 At one point, I was threatening with so many losses in life that I felt I had to control every aspect of my life.
-I have mention before that I do not like losing or lacking in anything; I was always saw this concept at bad.
+I have mentioned before that I do not like losing or lacking in anything; I always sawed this concept at bad.
 If it were up to me, I would take everyone and thing who I came across my life path with me.
 I focused so much of my fear lack and loss that it kept me limited with my beliefs and my ability to progress in all aspect of my life.
 I always felt that my life was not sufficient or perfect enough for me to be happy.
-Everything needed to be perfect and everything needed to be planned properly for things to workout.
+Everything needed to be perfect and everything needed to be planned properly for things to work out.

 Suffering from the fear of lack and loss allowed me to face my fear countless time.
 It allowed me to hold onto this insane concept that living with this fear was protecting me from losing and lacking people, place, or things in my life.
 It took me a while to recognize that living with this fear was an issue.
 Even though, I thought that it was the only way to live.

-I begin recognizing that my fear of suffering from lack and loss was an issue when my peace was disrupted by anything in life that perceived itself to be a threat of me facing another lack or loss in my life.
+I began recognizing that my fear of suffering from lack and loss was an issue when my peace was disrupted by anything in life that perceived itself to be a threat of me facing another lack or loss in my life.
 When that moment arrived, I tried everything in my power to change the outcome to my desire.
 After countless times of losing the battles of not having things go my way and hurting the ones I loved.
-I grew tired of my fear , constant worry , and anxiety that I knew I needed to change.
+I grew tired of my fear, constant worry, and anxiety that I knew I needed to change.
 Here are 3 things that suffering from the fear of lack and loss taught me:

 Becoming comfortable in my skin and embracing the change of living is what I learned while trying to overcome my fear of lack and loss.
 Living with this fear allowed me to depend on worry for most of my life.
 Since I relied on worry when lack and loss occurred, my emotions and thought process were unstable.
 I handled most of my battles with rage, fights, gossiping, and cursing other’s name.